-Estimates of future cash flows are highly subjective judgments based on management's experience and knowledge of the Company's operations.
+Estimates of future cash flows are highly subjective judgments based on management's experience and knowledge of our operations.
 These estimates can be significantly impacted by many factors, including changes in global economic conditions, operating costs, obsolescence of technology and competition.

-If the Company's estimates or underlying assumptions change in the future, it may be required to record impairment charges.
-If the recoverable amount of an asset is less than its carrying amount, the carrying amount of the asset shall be reduced to its recoverable amount.
-That reduction is an impairment loss that shall be recognized in profit or loss.
+If our estimates or underlying assumptions change in the future, we may be required to record impairment charges.
+If the recoverable amount of an asset is less than its carrying amount, the carrying amount of the asset would be reduced to its recoverable amount.
+That reduction is an impairment loss that would be recognized in the Consolidated Statement of Profit or Loss and Comprehensive Loss.